quadraf/DXulator/README.md

 # DXulator
 DXulator is a free DX7 emulator, programmed in Visual Basic 6 for Windows.

-Here you find DXulator, which is a free DX7 emulator, programmed in Visual Basic 6 for Windows.
 DXulator is engined by Csound and fueled with the 32 orc's (credits for Dr. Russell Pinkston, Jeff Harrington and Sylvain Marchand ) found  here  on Jeff's site, which describe the algoritms in a DX7 synthesizer.
 The main purpose is to automaticaly create and play SFZ  soundfont  files from DX7 patches.
 Secondairly  DXulator is also a DX7 editor/patchmanager.

 Why emulating a DX7?